Classics

 Work experience

-Studying a classics degree provides you with skills relevant for several sectors, including museum and gallery work, local and national government, legal, teaching and academia, media and broadcasting, film and television, banking, consultancy and marketing.
+Studying a classics degree provides you with skills relevant for several sectors, including:

 Work experience and volunteering are valued in the museum sector, so try to get experience in the area you're interested in.
 For example, if you want to work in museum curating, look for an opportunity to gain experience with museum collections at your local museum or gallery.

-Types of work experience include structured work placements, a part-time job, a year out as part of your course, voluntary work or even a period of work shadowing.
+Structured work placements aren't commonly part of a classics degree.
+But, a part-time job, a year out as part of your course, voluntary work or even a period of work shadowing are all good ways to find out what type of employment you wish to seek.
 You can also use the time to develop your skills and to establish contacts within the industry.

-If you're looking to use your classics degree to get into an area such as law, banking or consulting, you may find that a structured work experience option, such as a vacation scheme or internship, is available.
+If you're looking to use your classics degree to get into an area such as law or consulting, you may find that a structured work experience option, such as a vacation scheme or internship, is available.
 Research the companies and firms to make your application competitive.

 Getting involved in student societies can also be a good way of developing skills related to your chosen career, such as leadership, teamwork and planning.